Trendy-Trash/TryHackMe-Notes/README.md

 # TryHackMe-Notes
-This repo is just my way of having my notes on TryHackMe learning paths across allmy devices
+This repo is just my way of having my notes on TryHackMe across all my devices.
+It is not complete and may contain errors.